TRADOC Best Squad, Intelligence Center of Excellence team

-During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad complete the E3B patrol lanes Aug.
-14, 2024.
-U.S. Army Sgt.
-Michael Robison from the Intelligence Center of Excellence gives an interview.
+During the TRADOC Best Squad Competition at Fort Leonard Wood, Missouri, the Intelligence Center of Excellence Best Squad complete the physical fitness and swimming event, Aug.
+17, 2024.
+U.S. Army Soldiers from the Intelligence Center of Excellence complete a myriad of tasks as part of the competition.

 |Date Taken: